Medieval ships: Longship

-High Middle Ages

 Balinger

 The balinger was a clinker-built oared vessel, initially with a single mast, but in the 15th century larger vessels had a second mast.
 They were usually small vessels of 40–60 long ton but larger vessels of up to 120 long ton are recorded.
 Balingers were popular in the Bay of Biscay and English Channel and were used both for trade and warfare.
 Fast and with the flexibility of oars and sails for propulsion, they were commonly used by pirates.

-Late Middle Ages

 Birlinn

 In the waters off the west of Scotland between 1263 and 1500, the Lords of the Isles used galleys both for warfare and for transport around their maritime domain, which included the west coast of the Scottish Highlands, the Hebrides, and Antrim in Ireland.
 They employed these ships for sea-battles and for attacking castles or forts built close to the sea.
 As a feudal superior, the Lord of the Isles required the service of a specified number and size of galleys from each holding of land.
 For examples the Isle of Man had to provide six galleys of 26 oars, and Sleat in Skye had to provide one 18-oar galley.

 Carvings of galleys on tombstones from 1350 onward show the construction of these ships.
 From the 14th century they abandoned a steering-oar in favour of a stern rudder, with a straight stern to suit.
 From a document of 1624, a galley proper would have 18 to 24 oars, a birlinn 12 to 18 oars and a lymphad fewer still.